 - A. The parties have not briefed the matter. - B. The matter involves a narrow or discrete issue: i.e., instructing a witness not to answer, a question about a protective order, scheduled depositions, or production of files or documents.
 Requests to compel responses to a number of interrogatories, etc., cannot be easily resolved in telephonic conferences. - C. Counsel shall attempt to resolve the dispute themselves by telephone or in person before contacting Judge Martínez.
-An email or letter exchange is not sufficient. - D. Counsel shall email chambers (Martínezchambers@nmd.uscourts.gov) to make an appointment.
-All parties must agree to a telephonic conference before any one counsel contacts chambers for an appointment. - E. Written requests for a telephonic discovery conference shall not include any argument on the merits of the request or complaints about opposing counsel.
+An email or letter exchange is not sufficient. - D. Counsel shall file a motion for an informal discovery conference.
+All parties must agree to a telephonic conference before any one counsel files the motion.
+Counsel shall also email chambers (Martínezchambers@nmd.uscourts.gov) to make an appointment. - E. Written requests for a telephonic discovery conference shall not include any argument on the merits of the request or complaints about opposing counsel.
 The email should include a brief outline of the narrow and discrete nature of the request, the request for a conference, and alert the Court to any relevant deadlines or time constraints.